 WEN 56475 4750 Watts, Gas Powered Portable Electric Start Generator– Best Generator for rv 30 amp

 The Wen is a step up from the DS4000S.
 It costs around a hundred dollars more but has a significant increase in power, a set of wheels and a handle, extra safety and environmental features, and digital monitors for oil levels and other metrics.

-Briggs & Stratton 30651 P2200 PowerSmart Series Portable 2200-Watt Inverter Generator with Parallel Capability– Best Small Size Generator for rv
+Briggs & Stratton 30651 P2200 PowerSmart Series Portable 2200-Watt Inverter Generator with Parallel Capability– Best Small Size Generator for RV

 The P2200 is fairly advanced.
 It has a smooth form factor and a parallel port to allow you to hook up several of them at a time for more watts.
 Also comes with a USB port directly for smartphones and laptops.
-It also runs quiet.
+It also runs quietly.

 Champion Power Equipment 76533 3800 Watt Dual Fuel RV Ready Portable Generator with Electric Start– Best Propane Generator for rv

 Champion’s 76533 is a different take on the RV generator because it can use propane as well as gas.
 It has a decently high wattage and electric start, with a 20lb propane tank capacity that gives it 10.5 hours of running as an alternative to a gas tank that delivers 9 hours of power.

 As with other Champion models, the 76533 is on the upper end of the market as far as features go.
 The electric start is especially nice, and the wheels are well-built.
 The unit is durable and easy to use.
 It comes with a standard outlet selection and does not include USB.

 Coleman CG3500i 3500W Inverter Generator– Best Small Portable Generator for rv